openfv/openfv/README.md

 The font version string MAY include:

 - Status/state metadata substring
-- Other metdata substrings
+- Other metadata substrings

 The font version string MUST follow the syntax:

-- The font version number substring MUST be at substring POSITION ONE
+- The font version number substring MUST be located at substring POSITION ONE.
-- If metadata substrings are included, they MUST be delimited by a semicolon followed by zero or one space character before the metadata
+- If metadata substrings are included, they MUST be delimited by a semicolon followed by zero or one space character before the metadata.
-- If status/state metadata are included in the version string, these data MUST be included at substring POSITION TWO
+- If status/state metadata are included in the version string, these data MUST be included at substring POSITION TWO.

 ### Version Number Substring